stormchaserroleplaying/stormchaserRPG/Talents/Wizard/Conjurer/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Focused Conjuration
-Creatures summoned or created with a conjuration spell that you cast has 30 temporary Stamina.
+Creatures summoned or created with a conjuration spell that you cast have 30 temporary Stamina.